farhadkpx/Data-Science-Capstone-Project/README.md

 - removing some unrelevant signs, marks from the Corpus.

 ## N-Gram design
-After having a clean dataset(Sample Corpus), I've gone through these steps to create N-grams
+Since, the whole next-word-prediction processes are based on N-gram sequential word selection, N-gram creation holds the major connection point for finding next possible word choices.
+After having a clean dataset with(Sample Corpus), I've gone through these steps to create 5 N-grams.

 * `1.
 Applying TermDocumentMatrix function on Sampled clean corpus to create text-terms.`
 * `2.
 Converting the tokens in to a matrix.`
-- removing all numbers from Corpus and input text.
-- removing all punctuations.
-- removing bad words from Sample Corpus.
-- stripping unnecessary white spaces.

-## N-Gram design
-After having a clean dataset(Sample Corpus), I've gone through these steps to create N-grams
-* `1.
-Applying TermDocumentMatrix function on Sampled clean corpus to create text-terms.`
-* `2.
-Converting the tokens in to a matrix.`
 * `3.
 Reordering token-terms (higher > lower) of the matrix by frequency.`
 * `4.
 Transforming the matrix into data frame with column names as strings and frequency.`
 * `5.
-Save them as unigram_test, bigram_test, trigram_test`
+Save them as unigram_test, bigram_test, trigram_test,`
 * `6. fourgram_test and fivegram_test as N-garam data frame with 'Rda' file format.`

-These Rda data frames will be called by the algorithm for next word prediction.
+These '.Rda' data frames will be called in by the algorithm for next word prediction progression.

 ## Building the language model
 In search of finding the right next-word-prediction model, I think Markov chain model in collaboration with Markov